The Problem:

 The Everglades Coalition wrote a letter to Governor DeSantis urging him to take action on plastic pollution.
 View the letter here.

 What does Governor DeSantis think about preemption on plastics?
-Well, the state legislature tried to preempt plastic straw laws.
+Well, the state legislature tried to preempt plastic straw laws in 2019.
 A bill was passed to stop local governments from enacting plastic straw ordinances.
 Luckily, Governor DeSantis vetoed that bad bill.
-Read the veto letter here.

 You don’t have to travel all the way to Tallahassee to meet with your state elected officials.
 They have offices in their home districts.
 You can also call and speak with their staff or write a handwritten letter.